u-blox/infinite-iot/TESTS/README.md

 `mbed test -ntests-unit_tests* --profile=mbed-os/tools/profiles/debug.json`

-...and then go and find the built binary (down in `BUILD\tests\UBLOX_C030_U201\GCC_ARM\TESTS...`) and program the board with that binary.
+...and then go and find the built binary (down in something like `BUILD\tests\UBLOX_C030_U201\GCC_ARM\TESTS...`) and program the board with that binary.
 To run the test, determine the COM port that your board is connected to and then, supposing it is COM1, start the target board under your debugger and, on the PC side, enter the following to begin the tests:

 `mbedhtrun --skip-flashing --skip-reset -p COM1:9600`